-If there is a concern by an individual covered by the Code they should report such concern to Chief Counsel in the Office of Legal Services.
+If there is a concern by an individual covered by the Code they should report such concern to Chief Counsel.
 All concerns will be treated with confidentiality and will be investigated fully.

 All inquiries concerning potential Code Violations and requests for advisory opinions should initially be addressed to MARTA's Chief Counsel, Office of Legal Services.
-Chief Counsel will then determine whether a request should be forwarded to the MARTA Ethics Committee for further investigation or for Code interpretation and subsequent advisory opinion.
+Chief Counsel will then determine whether a request should be forwarded to the Board of Ethics for further investigation or for Code interpretation and subsequent advisory opinion.